-- The remaining participants will arrange their seats in an outer circle (Group B). - For 15 minutes, Group A will discuss the topic.
-During this time, Group B will listen and take notes on both the content and process of the discussion. - For 15 minutes, Group B will comment on Group A's discussion and will have an opportunity to add additional remarks regarding the topic.
+- 1. For 15 minutes, Group A will discuss their understanding of universality of human rights and why is it important.
+During this time, Group B will listen and take notes on both the content and process of the discussion. - 2.
+For 15 minutes, Group B will comment on Group A's discussion and will discuss potential challenges that might arise in their communities with regards to universality of human rights.